Skip to content

 This can obviously evolve in a month or two — but start with just one regular activity.

-The problem with goals like:
+The problem with them?

-They’re not directly in your control.
+They're outcomes.
+And outcomes are NOT directly within your control.

 Reason being, they’re “lag” measures that result from other actions.
 These other actions are called “lead” measures, and that’s what you want as a goal.